Arkansas Oil Spill: Exxon Shuts Pegasus Pipeline After Rupture

 earthen dams.
 Read the rest at The Raw Story.

 Can you imagine if this was your backyard?
-You're HOME?
+Your HOME?

 ReplyDelete